 The OCC, the Board of Governors of the Federal Reserve System, and the FDIC recently finalized joint supervisory guidance on sound risk management practices for concentrations in commercial real estate lending.
 The guidance is intended to help ensure that institutions pursuing a significant commercial real estate lending strategy remain healthy and profitable while continuing to serve the credit needs of their communities.
 The agencies are concerned that rising commercial real estate loan concentrations may expose institutions to unanticipated earnings and capital volatility in the event of adverse changes in commercial real estate markets.
 The guidance reinforces and enhances existing regulations and guidelines for safe and sound real estate lending.
-The guidance provides supervisory criteria, including numerical indicators to assist in identifying institutions with potentially significant commercial real estate loan concentrations that may warrant greater supervisory scrutiny.
-The guidance does not limit banks' commercial real estate lending, but rather guides institutions in developing risk management practices and levels of capital that are commensurate with the level and nature of their commercial real estate concentrations.
+The guidance provides supervisory criteria, including numerical indicators to assist in identifying institutions with potentially significant commercial real estate lending, but rather guides institutions in developing risk management practices and levels of capital that are commensurate with the level and nature of their commercial real estate concentrations.
 The lending and risk management practices will be taken into account in supervisory evaluation of capital adequacy.
-Our commercial real estate portfolio at December 31, 2007, meets the definition of commercial real estate concentration as set forth in the final guidelines.
+Our commercial real estate portfolio at December 31, 2007 meets the definition of commercial real estate concentrations as set forth in the final guidelines.
 If our risk management practices are found to be deficient, it could result in increased reserves and capital costs.